Frequently Asked Questions on the Fair Data Scheme

 The Fair Data mark is a consumer facing ethical mark which appears on corporate materials as a guarantee that an organisation meets the Fair Data Principles.

-From March 2018, the AMSRS will be offering Partnerships for all types of organisations (client organisations, government departments, agencies, small research businesses, management consultants, panel providers, data insights companies etc) who have an interest in market and social research.
+From March 2018, the AMSRS offered Partnerships for all types of organisations (client organisations, government departments, agencies, small research businesses, management consultants, panel providers, data insights companies etc) who have an interest in market and social research.

-All types of organisations (whether they join the AMSRS as a Partner or not) will be able to access the Fair Data scheme if they meet the required criteria.
+All types of organisations (whether they join the AMSRS as a Company Partner or Client Partner or not) will be able to access the Fair Data scheme if they meet the required criteria.

-If you are an AMSRS Company Partner you will be asked to undertake a third party audit by Best Practice Certification to ensure the organisation has appropriate processes and procedures in place to be compliant with the Fair Data Principles.
-Access to the Fair Data mark is an included benefit of AMSRS Company Partners and no additional administration charges apply.
+If you are an AMSRS Company Partner or Client Partner you will be asked to undertake a third party audit by a third party Certification body to ensure the organisation has appropriate processes and procedures in place to be compliant with the Fair Data Principles.
+Access to the Fair Data mark is an included benefit of AMSRS Company and Client Partners and no additional administration charges apply.

-If you are not an AMSRS Company Partner but you are a research supplier or client interested in using the Fair Data mark, you will be asked to undertake a third party audit by Best Practice Certification to ensure your organisation has appropriate processes and procedures in place to be compliant with the Fair Data Principles.
-Such organisations will appear in the list of accredited non-Partner organisations on the AMSRS website and www.fairdata.com.au There will be an annual administration fee payable to the AMSRS.
+If you are not an AMSRS Company Partner but you are a research supplier or client interested in using the Fair Data mark, you will be asked to pay an annual administration fee to participate in the Fair Data program to the AMSRS and then you will need to undertake a third party audit by an approved Fair Data certification body annually to ensure your organisation has appropriate processes and procedures in place to be compliant with the Fair Data Principles.
+Such organisations will appear in the list of accredited non-Partner organisations on the AMSRS website and www.fairdata.com.au.

 As a Fair Data organisation, you can trust that we will manage and treat your personal data with respect.
 We will collect, store and manage it in an unbiased and secure way.
 We will only use your personal data for purposes that we have informed you about and sought your consent for.
 We will always be transparent about the personal data we collect and how we use it.